 - Almost everyone reports this having been a good use of their time, whether or not they wish to continue using this technique

 - Most teams wish to continue using mob programming as an occassional technique

 - blocking off a day or two a sprint for this

-[Two of the teams we've worked with have decided to switch exclusively to a mob programming model so that this is the only way they work.
-It's an interesting data point but not a pattern yet]
+- A small handful of the teams we've worked with have decided to switch exclusively to a mob programming model so that this is the only way they work.
+It's an interesting data point but not enough of a pattern yet

 - Teams that have mobbed are now more likely to do pair programming, even when they were reluctant to do it previously